 1. How much do cosmetic dental procedures typically cost?

 The cost of cosmetic dental procedures can vary widely depending on the type of treatment, its complexity, and the materials used.
-For instance, teeth whitening might be more affordable compared to dental veneers or full smile makeovers.
-During your consultation at JBDentistry, we will provide a detailed cost estimate based on your specific needs and treatment plan.
+For instance, teeth whitening may be more affordable than veneers or full smile makeovers.
+During your consultation at JBDentistry, you’ll receive a detailed estimate tailored to your needs.

 2. Are there financing options available for cosmetic dental treatments?